Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 You may also like:

-This year, the Governors Island Ferry will take you across the East River from July 2020 with the Governors Island Ferry until the end of September 2020.
-We are so excited that Governors Island will reopen to the public on July 15th, about two months after they would typically open for the season.
+This year, the Governors Island Ferry will take you across the East River from July with the Governors Island Ferry until the end of September.
 The great thing about Governors Island ist that it does not feel like New York City at all, which is probably one of the reasons why many locals come here.
 A lot of tourists really don’t know much about this island.

 The Governors Island Ferry Terminal is located right next to the South Ferry Terminal, which is home to the Staten Island Ferry.
 The trip takes about 3 minutes and you will see that this is mainly used by the locals, children, older residents of New York, and only a small amount of tourists.
 You can now also take the ferry from Red Hook’s Atlantic Basin.
 During last year’s season ferries would run from Brooklyn Bridge Park.